 Required if SSL Encryption is turned on (See UseSSL below).
 Used for authentication purposes in the SSL (Secure Socket Layer) so that the SystemWeaver clients can detect the legitimacy of the server.
 Enter the certificate password here.
 For intranet use, authentication is normally not required and SystemWeaver is therefore distributed with dummy certificates, with the dummy password "aaaa".
 If there is a need for specific certificates, the certificate files in the "cert" folder can be replaced by certificates generated by OpenSSL (www.openssl.org).

 Optional.
-Enables the swTestServer to start and connect to the database immediately after the server application is started.
+Enables a swTestServer to start and connect to the database immediately after the server application is started.
 Possible values are 'true' and 'false'.
 The value 'true' should normally be used only after the server configuration has been verified to be fully functional.
 The swDBServer.exe requires 'true' since this is the only way to start the server.

 Optional.
 Defines whether SSL should be used or not.
 Alternatives are 'true' for SSL and 'False' for not using SSL.
 Within a closed network, 'false' could be used to improve robustness for network disturbances, while 'true' should be used for communications over Internet.

 The domain address of the SystemWeaver master server that the mirror server should connect to.
 The address may be specified as either a fixed numerical address (123.456.789.012) or a domain name (EV198).

 The port number of the SystemWeaver master server that the mirror server should connect to.